-Document Version Publisher's PDF, also known as Version of record
+Document Version Early version, also known as pre-print

 Citation for published version (APA): Toxværd, S. (2015).
 Dynamics of homogeneous nucleation.
 Journal of Chemical Physics, 143, Article 154705. https://doi.org/10.1063/1.4933065

 General rights Copyright and moral rights for the publications made accessible in the public portal are retained by the authors and/or other copyright owners and it is a condition of accessing publications that users recognise and abide by the legal requirements associated with these rights.